'Change is coming': Peru's Castillo faces a divided nation after election battle - Up News Info

 Peru experienced one of its worst political crises in its history in November last year, witnessing three heads of state in a week after a battle between the presidency and Congress, along with violent protests that left two people dead.

 Castillo’s party will have 37 legislators out of the 130 members of the unicameral parliament.
-Fujimori’s Popular Force party will have the second most with 24 seats.
-(Reporting by Marco Aquino; Editing by Adam Jourdan and Aurora Ellis)
+Fujimori’s Popular Force party will have 24 seats, the second biggest bloc.
+(Reporting by Marco Aquino; Editing by Adam Jourdan, Aurora Ellis and Rosalba O’Brien)

 Advertisement